rust-lang/book/src/ch15-03-drop.md

 ```

 The text ``Dropping CustomSmartPointer with data `some data`!`` is printed
-between the `CustomSmartPointer created.` and `CustomSmartPointer dropped
+between the `CustomSmartPointer created` and `CustomSmartPointer dropped before
-before the end of main.` text, showing that the `drop` method code is called to
+the end of main` text, showing that the `drop` method code is called to drop
-drop `c` at that point.
+`c` at that point.

 You can use code specified in a `Drop` trait implementation in many ways to
-make cleanup convenient and safe: for instance, you could use it to create your
+make cleanup convenient and safe: For instance, you could use it to create your
 own memory allocator!
 With the `Drop` trait and Rust’s ownership system, you
-don’t have to remember to clean up because Rust does it automatically.
+don’t have to remember to clean up, because Rust does it automatically.

 You also don’t have to worry about problems resulting from accidentally
-cleaning up values still in use: the ownership system that makes sure
+cleaning up values still in use: The ownership system that makes sure
 references are always valid also ensures that `drop` gets called only once when
 the value is no longer being used.